Narwel99/Selective-attention-in-VLMs/README.md

 ### 2. Interpretability: Inside the Vision Tower
 To understand *why* these performance shifts occurred, I analyzed the internal attention of each model for specific failure and success cases.
 The methodology involved:
 1. Identifying which frame received the most attention.
-2. Analyzing the layer-wise attention over the frameq.
+2. Analyzing the layer-wise attention over the frames.
 3. Extracting the spatial overlays on the actual frames in attended the most to visualize exactly *where* the model was looking.

 <img width="1436" height="481" alt="image" src="https://github.com/user-attachments/assets/7cc4f075-36c7-4958-af3b-b517f0b1255d" />